 How to Prep a Vinyl Floor for Paint:

-How to Prime a Vinyl Floor for Pain:
+How to Prime a Vinyl Floor for Paint:

 We waited for the floors to dry overnight and then applied a coat of Zinsser 123 primer the next morning, which I had the store tint a dark grey.

-When it came time to figure out exactly how to paint a vinyl floor, we treated painting the floor a lot like painting a wall: we both edged, because it took longer, and then one of us rolled the primer on.
+When it came time to figure out exactly how to paint a vinyl floor, we treated painting the floor a lot like painting a wall: we edged with a paint brush around the perimeter and then rolled the primer on to the rest.
 I free-handed the edging because I knew if I taped it off, I’d surely miss places and leave a sliver of beige vinyl tile.

 Here’s an important tip: I kept a swiffer cloth handy and quickly wiped each area before painting, just to catch any rogue fuzzies (I caught a lot!).
 Any place where we primer or painted over a crumb (it happened a few times), when the crumb was finally knocked loose, we were left with a bare spot to touch up, so making sure the floor was spotless was essential to good adhesion and a nice looking paint job.
 Again, the prep is really the key part of how to paint vinyl floor.